bitmanlger/gmail_bulk_delete/README.md

 Bulk delete emails from Gmail using the IMAP protocol.

-If you have too many emails in your inbox, the gmail web client dies if you use their bulk deletion tools.
+If you have too many emails in your inbox, the Gmail web client dies if you use their bulk selection web UI.

-For example, I tried to delete 250,000 emails (don't ask ;) and I had to resort to writing a script.
+For example, I tried to delete 250,000 emails (don't ask ;) and I had to resort to writing this script.
 The script allows you to specify matching criteria for which emails to delete.
+I preferred this to regular IMAP apps (Thunderbird, Mail App etc.. as deleting this many emails can take days...
+These clients are very unwieldy for this volume of email and I had no insight into their progress).

+For what it's worth, this method of deleting emails is still unacceptably slow (I got about 5s / msg).
+I welcome a better approach (please email me).

 *You will need some python skills to edit this script.
 Also, set up a temporary password for your Gmail account (https://support.google.com/mail/answer/1173270?hl=en)*